 If I were aware of how much our hormones influence our dating lives, I would have made different choices.
-When I fell madly in love with my first boyfriend, I wouldn’t have said yes to his marriage proposal after three short months (!).
-Or when my fiery passionate relationship started to fade into monotony, I wouldn’t have seen it as a red flag and dumped him immediately.
+When I fell madly in love with my first boyfriend, I wouldn’t have said yes to his marriage proposal after three short months (!), or when my fiery and passionate relationship began fading into monotony, I wouldn’t have seen it as a red flag and dumped him immediately.

-I don’t regret anything –– every relationship was a learning experience and brought me to my current boyfriend, Diego.
+I don’t regret anything.
+Every relationship was a learning experience and brought me to my fiance, Diego.
 But even in my relationship with Diego, I faced trying times.
-I experienced changes in my feelings toward him, which I later found out was due to a health issue that was effecting my hormones.
+I experienced fluctuations in feelings and emotions, which I later found out was due to a health issue that was affecting my hormones.
 As soon as I corrected the issue, my feelings of desire and love for him came rushing back.

 I wish there would have been a guide to tell me what was going on when my feelings started to shift and change in my romantic relationships.
-So, I am writing this guide for all of those people who want to understand why we feel the way we do with our partners, and why our feelings change and evolve over time.
+So, I am writing this guide for all of those people who want to understand why our feelings for our partners change and evolve over time, and ultimately, how long it takes to fall in love.
 I have learned, based on research and personal experience, that dating can be distilled into two distinct phases: pre-commitment and commitment.
-During these two phases, hormones influence our relationships in unimaginable ways…
+During these two phases, hormones influence our relationships in unimaginable ways.

 Serotonin is the most important chemical in love.
 It is responsible for literally changing your thought patterns.
 It diverts your mind and bounds you to think of your love and nothing else, setting you on a path with the end goal being to fall in love.
 You actually experience lower levels of serotonin when in love; this is because serotonin decreases when the other two chemicals (dopamine and norepinephrine) increase.

-Knowledge is power.
-When you are aware of how internal stimuli –– such as hormones –– impact your relationships, you can navigate your dating journey with confidence and ease.
+So, yes, falling in love can happen fast.
+It can be joyful, exhilarating, and sometimes even scary.
+But when you are aware of how internal stimuli, such as hormones, impact your relationships, you can navigate your dating journey with confidence and ease.
 You can decide to let your love hormones take over and enjoy the ride, knowing that a more mature, stable love is waiting a couple of years down the road.
 And when you transition from lust, desire, and passion into security, safety, and peace, you can embrace it and enjoy all of the tranquility that mature love brings.